Do you want to read some interesting facts about Chile?

 The Mapuche are one of the oldest indigenous groups in Chile.

 Evidence of their existence dates back to 500BC.
-Up until the mid-16th century, the Mapuche were the predominant group in South-Central Chile.
+Up until the mid-16th century, the Mapuche were the main group in South-Central Chile.

 The Mapuche people